Untitled

 1. Discuss the cultural, historical, and philosophical evolution of early childhood education.

-4. Discuss national and state standards for the provision of education to young children and how early childhood education programs meet these standards (VELS & NAEYC for children and professionals).
+4. Discuss national and state standards for the provision of education to young children and how early childhood education programs meet these standards.
+[NAEYC Standard 6b]

-9. Explore careers in the field of early childhood education, the NAEYC Code of Conduct, and dispositions required for work in the field.
+9. Explore the scope and diversity of career opportunities in the field of early childhood education, the NAEYC Code of Conduct, and dispositions required for work in the field, through assignments such as informational interviews, job shadows, or other career exploration activities.
+[NAEYC Standard 6a, 6b]

 Required Technology